Alexander Girard: John Deere

 Girard was commissioned to create a mural for the John Deere Company, in the entrance to their administration building designed by Eero Saarinen near Moline, Illinois.
 The mural is one hundred eighty feet long and eight feet high, created entirely with three dimensional found objects.

 The Girard Foundation

 In 1962, Girard and his wife established the Girard Foundation in Santa Fe to manage their art collection that numbered over 100,000 pieces, including toys, dolls, icons, and other ethnic expressions.
 Girard's design work was heavily influenced by his passion for folk art.
 In 1978, Girard contributed his immense collection to the Museum of International Folk Art in Santa Fe, New Mexico, United States.
 The museum opened to the public in 1953, and has gained national and international recognition as home to the world's largest collection of folk art.

 The Girard Wing houses the popular permanent exhibition, Multiple Visions: A Common Bond, which showcases folk art, popular art, toys and textiles from more than 100 nations.
-Opening in 1982, this unorthodox and delightful exhibition was designed and installed by Girard, and remains popular with the public.
+Opening in 1982, this unorthodox exhibition was designed and installed by Girard, and remains popular with the public.